Immanuel Quickley NBA Playoffs Player Props: Knicks vs. Cavaliers

 Immanuel Quickley Insights vs. the Cavaliers

-- On defense, the Cavaliers have given up 106.9 points per contest, which is the best in the NBA.
+- The Cavaliers are the best defensive team in the NBA, giving up 106.9 points per contest.

-- On the boards, the Cavaliers have conceded 41.2 rebounds per contest, which puts them second in the league.
+- The Cavaliers are the second-ranked team in the league, conceding 41.2 rebounds per contest.

-- The Cavaliers allow 23.0 assists per game, best in the league.
+- Allowing 23 assists per game, the Cavaliers are the best squad in the NBA.

-- The Cavaliers give up 11.3 made 3-pointers per game, second-ranked in the NBA.
+- The Cavaliers are the second-ranked team in the NBA at allowing threes, conceding 11.3 made 3-pointers per contest.

 Immanuel Quickley vs. the Cavaliers